polarfire-soc/icicle-kit-minimal-bring-up-design-bitstream-builder/readme.md

 The following arguments are available:

-* -LIB_SOC_DIR or --libero_soc_install_directory: This is the path to the installation of Libero on your system, typically /usr/local/microsemi/Libero_SoC_v2021.3/
+* -l or --libero_soc_install_directory: This is the path to the installation of Libero on your system, typically /usr/local/microsemi/Libero_SoC_v2021.3/

-* -SC_DIR or --softconsole_install_directory: This is the path to the installation of SoftConsole on your system, typically /home/[USERNAME]/Microchip/SoftConsole-v2021.3-7.0.0.599/
+* -s or --softconsole_install_directory: This is the path to the installation of SoftConsole on your system, typically /home/[USERNAME]/Microchip/SoftConsole-v2021.3-7.0.0.599/

-* -LM_LIC or --lm_license_file: This is where Libero should look for a license on your system
+* -L or --lm_license_file: This is where Libero should look for a license on your system

 * -P or --program: passing this argument and "True" will add an additional stage at the end of script execution where a connected device will be programmed.
 This assumes that only one device is connected.